jonashackt/crossplane-aws-azure/README.md

 The platform team itself typically has the permissions to create XRs directly.
 Everyone else uses a lightweight proxy resource called `CompositeResourceClaim` (XC or simply "claim") to create them with crossplane.

 If you're familiar with Terrafrom you can think of an XRD as similar to `variable` blocks of a Terrafrom module.
 The `Composition` could then be seen as the rest of the HCL code describing how to instrument those variables to create actual resources.

+Composite Resources can also be nested together, which allows for higher level abstractions and better separation of concerns.
+Think of an AWS EKS cluster where you need lot's of network / subnetting setup (which can form one XR) and the actual EKS cluster creation with NodeGroups etc (which would be the XR using the networking XR).
+More in-depth details on nested XRs can be found here https://vrelevant.net/crossplane-beyond-the-basics-nested-xrs-and-composition-selectors/